 - Communication difficulties

-- 100% of service users improved in at least one area of intervention*
+83% improved in at least three areas of intervention*

 *The areas of intervention are: level of supervision needed, moving to an independent living setting, engaging in employment/leisure activities, abilities, adjustment, and social participation.